ManchalaShalini/Credit-Card-Management-System/README.md

 - **Azure Database for PostgreSQL server** - Stores metadata information for User and CreditCard.

 ### Key Components
-- **Controllesr Layer** - Handles API requests and responses (e.g., UserController, CreditCardController).
+- **Controller Layer** - Handles API requests and responses (e.g., UserController, CreditCardController).
 - **Data Access Layer** - Connects to Azure Database for PostgreSQL server to store and retrieve application data.
 - **CreditCardAkvSecretHandler.java** - Handler class to interact with Azure Key Vault for storing, updating, retrieving and deleting credit card information stored as secrets.